Wittmaxi/baumhaus/README.md

 ```
 ### comments
 You should comment as many lines as possible IN ADDITION to clear code!!!
-NEVER put in comment that lye.
+NEVER put in comment that lie.

 ### variable-namings
 For coding this project, we use camelCase in function and variable names.
 This means, every word in the name begins with a capital except for the first word.